B0lg0r0v/citrix-netscaler-forensics/README.md

 This repository provides a comprehensive list of commands & artifacts to search for while performing a forensic investigation on Citrix ADC appliances.
 Contributions are welcome.<br>

 # To-Do
-I will make a wrapper around these commands and provide an `.sh` file.
+I will make a wrapper around these commands and provide a `.sh` file.

 # Forensics